graphql/graphiql/README.md

 - `getDefaultFieldNames`: an optional function used to provide default fields to non-leaf fields which invalidly lack a selection set.
 Accepts a GraphQLType instance and returns an array of field names.
 If not provided, a default behavior will be used.

-- `codeMirrorTheme`: an optional string of a CodeMirror theme that should be applied to the `QueryEditor`, `ResultViewer`, and `Variables` panes.
+- `codeMirrorTheme`: an optional string naming a CodeMirror theme to be applied to the `QueryEditor`, `ResultViewer`, and `Variables` panes.
 Defaults to the `graphiql` theme.
 See below for full usage.

 **Children:**